alex-wap/alex-wap.github.io/_drafts/2017-03-19-the-coding-interview.md

 ---
 layout: post
 category : study
-tagline: "transpile"
-tags : [algorithms, typescript, node, javascript ]
+tagline: "what is the time complexity of " tags : [algorithms, whiteboard ]
 ---
 {% include JB/setup %}

-### Algorithms
+### The Coding Interview

 One of the most challenging aspects of building a career in software development is the coding interview.
-Algorithms and data structures are typical domains for one of my skillsets that I am constantly improving.
-I decided to hold
+Job seekers will encounter problems testing their knowledge of algorithms and data structures.
+I am constantly improving my whiteboarding abilities.
+I decided to organize a group among the LEAP (both current and former) members to practice our ability to whiteboard.
+I'll post about the problems we solve.

+We picked a bad day to study because it was incredibly sunny.
+Evidence below:

 ![bellevue]({{ site.url }}/assets/images/3-19-17/bellevue.jpg){: .img-responsive }